-Praying for Mental Health is a Cry for Medical HelpPosted by Jim Newman on September 24th, 2013 – Comments Off – Posted in religion
+Praying for Mental Health is a Cry for Medical HelpPosted by Jim Newman on September 24th, 2013 – Comments Off on Praying for Mental Health is a Cry for Medical Help – Posted in religion

 Survey says a third believe prayer alone cures mental illness.
 Yeah, right.
 A third know prayer heals.
 The post says believe but in fact it’s know.
 They aren’t making a guessy affirmation, they mean know.
 “Prayer alone…”

 A recent study by LifeWay Research has found that a “third of Americans – and nearly half of evangelical, fundamentalist, or born-again Christians – believe prayer and Bible study alone can overcome serious mental illness.”